-Jefferson Lines has made hand sanitizer available at our company-managed terminals and have asked our third party agents to make it available as well.
-We recommend to consider bringing your own hand or surface sanitizing items onboard, but we ask that you do not to use items that contain bleach, or have “plus bleach” on the label, as they risk damaging hard and soft surfaces of the vehicle.
+Jefferson Lines has made hand sanitizer available at our company-managed terminals and has asked our third-party agents to make it available as well.
+We recommend bringing your own hand or surface sanitizing items onboard, but we ask that you do not use items that contain bleach, or have “plus bleach” on the label, as they risk damaging hard and soft surfaces of the vehicle.

 Personal Safety Recommendations